The post is updated as of 01/07/2019

 Several months ago, I shared a post informing you about different banks that are currently offering outstanding yields on savings accounts.
 I have some good news – the banks mentioned in that prior post have actually continued to increase their rates quite often since publication.

 So often, in fact, that it has been kind of hard to keep up :).
 No complaints though – that’s a REALLY good thing.
-Goldman Sachs Marcus is currently paying 2.05% APY while is Ally is currently at 1.90% on all balance tiers, both as of November of 2018.
+Goldman Sachs Marcus is currently paying 2.25% APY while is Ally is currently at 2.00% on all balance tiers, both as of January 2019.

 In today’s post – I want to share information about another bank which is offering even higher interest rates and that is CIT bank!
 I am excited to share this because I’ve never seen anything like this when it comes to savings.